Abortion Services in New Zealand

 What is medical abortion?

-Medical abortion is a way to end pregnancy without surgery.
-This can be used safely at any stage of pregnancy, but in later pregnancies (after 9 weeks from the beginning of the last period) women would need to stay in hospital until the procedure is completed and this may take more than one day.
+Medical abortion (also known as 'medication' abortion) is a way to end pregnancy without surgery.
+This can be used safely at any stage of pregnancy, but in later pregnancies (after 9 weeks from the beginning of the last normal menstrual period) women will need to stay in hospital until the procedure is completed and this may take more than one day.

-Many other hospitals offer medical abortion for later terminations, especially terminations for fetal abnormalities.
+Many other hospitals offer medical abortion for later terminations, especially terminations for fetal abnormality.
 Under New Zealand law all medications used have to be given in a licensed hospital/clinic and women must stay in the hospital until it is considered medically safe for them to be discharged home.
-Both AMAC and the Level J Unit offer women the opportunity to remain at the hospital 4-6 hours after the misoprostol and most pass the pregnancy tissue in this time and can get stronger pain relief if they need it.
-In many other counties the women will either take the misoprostol pill at home if it legally allowed (USA) or go home immediately after taking the pill (some UK clinics).

 Early medical abortion